teekag/teekag/README.md

 I develop systems that lie at the intersection of data-driven methods, machine learning, and optimization techniques to uncover actionable insights from complex datasets.
 My goal is to empower end-users to make informed decisions by effectively communicating data-driven insights.

 # Addressable Technical Details
-When embarking on a new project, I always consider the following questions:
+When embarking on a new project, I aim to consider the following questions:

 - What are the key objectives and outcomes we aim to achieve?
 - How can we leverage data-driven methods to drive actionable insights?